1994 Mackellar by-election

 The 1994 Mackellar by-election was held in the Australian electorate of Mackellar in New South Wales on 26 March 1994.
 The by-election was triggered by the resignation of the sitting member, the Liberal Party of Australia's Jim Carlton on 14 January 1994.
 The writ for the by-election was issued on 18 February 1994.
 On the same day a by-election was held in Warringah.

 The Australian Labor Party did not stand a candidate for the by-election.
 The main opposition for the seat was writer/journalist, film-maker, Labor supporter and political commentator Bob Ellis, who stood as an independent.

-During the by-elections in Mackellar and Warringah the Maverick Far Right Labor MP Graeme Campbell (politician) urged electors to vote for Australians Against Further Immigration (AAFI).
+During the by-elections in Mackellar and Warringah the Maverick Far Right Labor MP Graeme Campbell urged electors to vote for Australians Against Further Immigration (AAFI).

 The by-election was won by the Liberal Party's Bronwyn Bishop.